-Generally, a host is a server that accesses a storage array, is mapped to the virtual disks, and uses one or more HBA ports.
-In general, hosts have the following attributes:
+Generally, a host server is a server that accesses a storage array.
+Host servers are mapped to the virtual disks and use one or more iSCSI initiator ports.
+In general, host servers have the following attributes:

-- Host name A name that uniquely identifies the host. - Host group (used in Cluster solutions only) Two or more hosts associated together to share access to the same virtual disks.
+- Host name A name that uniquely identifies the host server. - Host group (used in Cluster solutions only) Two or more host servers associated together to share access to the same virtual disks.

-A host group is a group of two or more hosts that share access to specific virtual disks on the storage array.
-This is a logical entity you can create in MD Storage Manager.
-All hosts in a host group must be running the same operating system.
+A host group is a group of two or more host servers that share access to specific virtual disks on the storage array.
+This host group is a logical entity you can create in MD Storage Manager.
+All host servers in a host group must be running the same operating system.